PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 Our decision to spare her life is an affirmation of our commitment to not only embody the ideals of a savior and an Adversary, but it’s also us implicitly recognizing the pain of having our choices taken away from us and choosing to give one back to someone in the same position.
 We see ourselves and our feelings of helplessness in her, and just like how the Alliance made the selfless choice to save us at the cost of letting the Black Mage return to full power, we’re now making the same selfless choice to save her at the cost of letting the Black Mage double his strength, giving her the chance to live just like we were.
 And just like her, we also have that same desire to live, but whereas we’ve suppressed it and accepted that we have to die in order to save the world, we believe that just because that’s our destiny, it doesn’t have to be hers.)

 Just then, however, the masked figure arrived and confronted Will, who was shocked that they were able to follow him into the deepest part of Mirror World.
-The masked figure told Will that he could not escape, to which Will, realizing that he had no choice, decided to settle their feud once and for all.
+The masked figure told Will that he could not escape, to which Will, realizing that he had no choice, decided to settle their conflict once and for all.
 As the two began fighting, the White Sun was absorbed by the Black Moon, transforming it into the Black Sun, Tenebris, and creating a massive storm that slowly began to grow throughout the area.
 Having gained the power of both creation and destruction, the Black Mage sent massive chains into the waters, pulling Maple World closer into the Arcane River and absorbing the Erdas within the Origin Sea in order to begin the Genesis Ritual.

 After the mission to Esfera, the Adversary encountered a Dimensional Crack.
 Upon hearing voices from the other side, they proceeded inside and encountered the memory of their past self and Ollie using the staff to learn how the masked figure had interrupted Will’s ritual, causing Tana to fall into the Origin Sea.
 They then watched as Will himself appeared before the pair and told them about how the ultimate light could only be found in the ultimate darkness.